 - Breast pads – You will need these whether or not you are breastfeeding because they stop leaks by absorbing milk.

 - Going-home outfit – Choose one that fit when you were 6 months pregnant.

 - Sanitary pads – Many women feel more comfortable when they bring their favorite brand with them; just make sure they are designed for a heavier flow.

 Essentials for Baby

 - Infant car seat and infant head support – You will not be allowed to leave the hospital without one; include the instructions.

 - Going-home outfit

 - Newborn diapers

 Tips for making your pregnancy better:

 If your breasts make you uncomfortable during the night, you may want to begin sleeping in a nursing bra.
-Nursing bras provide much needed support even before your baby is born.
-These can also be worn during the day if they make you more comfortable.
+Nursing bras provide much-needed support even before your baby is born.
+These can also be worn during the day if they feel more comfortable.